-– Theresa May called this election to get a bigger majority to strengthen her hand in Brexit negotiations.
-She has emerged from it with 12 fewer MPs, no overall majority and is now almost certainly reliant on the Democratic Unionist Party in Northern Ireland to govern.
+– Theresa May called Thursday night's election to get a bigger majority to strengthen her hand in Brexit negotiations .
+She has emerged from it with 12 fewer Members of Parliment, no overall majority, and is now almost certainly reliant on the Democratic Unionist Party in Northern Ireland to govern.
 It has been a disastrous night for her.

-– Labour have secured around 261 seats, a gain of about 30.
+– The Labour Party has secured around 261 seats, a gain of about 30.
 They also secured one of their best ever vote shares, likely to be higher than 40 percent.
-Jeremy Corbyn, described by many within his own party as "unelectable", seemed buoyed and called on Theresa May to resign.
+Jeremy Corbyn, leader of the Labour Party, described by many within his own party as "unelectable," seemed buoyed and called on Theresa May to resign.

-– The SNP have failed to hang on to many of its MPs, losing 21 seats to Labour, the Tories and the Lib Dems.
+– The Scottish National Party have failed to hang on to many of its MPs, losing 21 seats to Labour, the Conservative Party, and the Liberal Democrats.
 They have lost their leader in Westminster, Angus Robertson.
-Many are saying the success of Tories in Scotland – they won 13 seats, unprecedented in recent memory – is all that has stopped Jeremy Corbyn becoming Prime Minister.
+Many are saying the success of the Conservative Party in Scotland—they won 13 seats, unprecedented in recent memory—is all that has stopped Jeremy Corbyn becoming Prime Minister.

 – Theresa May will remain as Prime Minister, for now, but her minority government will make it very difficult for her to govern.
 Parliament has never been more important.
-Pro-EU Tory MPs like Ken Clarke are likely to start making demands on the government for a much softer Brexit; anti-EU MPs like Andrea Leadsom are likely to push for a much harder Brexit.
+Pro-European Union Conservative MPs like Ken Clarke are likely to start making demands on the government for a much softer Brexit; anti-European Union MPs like Andrea Leadsom are likely to push for a much harder Brexit.
 Theresa May will find it extremely difficult to keep her party together.

 – EU negotiations, due to begin this month, are now in disarray.
 It will be extremely difficult for Theresa May to get the sort of Brexit she wants.
 The 27 remaining countries of the EU are in a much stronger position and are likely to call all the shots in negotiations.